The definitive ranking of every Supernatural episode

 Sam and Dean work a case that oddly feels like a game of Clue.

 136. "Celebrating the Life of Asa Fox" (Season 12, Episode 6)

 In this episode, Sheriff Jodi Mills, Sam and Dean's surrogate mother, meets the newly resurrected Mary Winchester at the funeral of a fallen hunter.

-The season 15 premiere picks up right were season 14 left off: Jack’s dead, Chuck has ended the world, and Sam, Dean, and Castiel are surrounded by zombies.
+The season 15 premiere picks up right where season 14 left off: Jack's dead, Chuck has ended the world, and Sam, Dean, and Castiel are surrounded by zombies.